kit-data-manager/base-repo/INTERFACE.md

 # Interfaces Overview for base-repo

 This document aims to answer questions on how to configure external dependencies and which public interfaces are offered by base-repo in a comprehensive way.
-It is meant to be used for getting an overview and guidance in addition to the official documentation, which is available at the official [base-repo Web page](https://kit-data-manager.github.io/webpage/base-repo/).
+It is meant to be used for getting an overview and guidance in addition to the official documentation, which is available at the official [base-repo web page](https://kit-data-manager.github.io/webpage/base-repo/).

 > **Note:**
 > This document applies to the base-repo version it is shipped with.
 If you have a specific version running, please refer to `INTERFACE.md` of this particular release.